xyziemba/Buddy-DotNET-SDK/README.md

     // Gets the photo bits, resized to 200x200 var loadTask = await Buddy.GetAsync<BuddyFile>("/pictures/" + id + "/file", new {size=200});

+    if (loadTask.IsSuccess && loadTask.Value != null) {

+        // Load the image data from loadTask.Value.Data }

 ### <Remaining SDK-specific Instructions>

 <Any further recommendations or instructions for our users go here.
 This is where you can provide suggestions, best practices, and sample use-cases for the specific SDK.>